 Nave Gallery, 155 Powder House Blvd, Somerville, MA

-Gabriel Sosa, an artist, linguist, curator, and researcher committed to social justice.
-He is a first generation Cuban American and court translator for the Commonwealth
+Gabriel Sosa, an artist, linguist, curator, and educator committed to social justice.

 ABOUT THE EXHIBITION:

-The Nave Gallery (Somerville, MA), in partnership with the Clarendon Hill Presbyterian Church invites artists to participate in the curated exhibition Crossing the Line: Refugees in Search of Sanctuary.
+The Nave Gallery, in partnership with the Clarendon Hill Presbyterian Church, invites artists to participate in the curated exhibition Crossing the Line: Refugees in Search of Sanctuary.

-All mediums will be accepted, and installations are encouraged, as well as performance art.
+All mediums will be considered, including installation and performance art.

 Open to local, national, and international artists.